Jun. 01, 2023

 In addition to hypothermia, standard supportive treatment includes ensuring adequate oxygenation and blood pressure as well as correction of acidemia and other metabolic derangements (specifically hypoglycemia, hypocalcemia, hypomagnesemia, or hyponatremia).
 In any neonate with seizures, metabolic causes must be excluded (ie, hypoglycemia, hypocalcemia, hypomagnesemia).
 No routine antiepileptic drug is recommended for seizure prophylaxis.

-Therapeutic moderate hypothermia is being applied for moderate to severe hypoxic-ischemic encephalopathy in the United States, Europe, Australia and many other countries, but it has not been widely applied in India or other moderate income countries.
-In a pilot study, Horn and colleagues showed that moderate hypothermia could be induced using a servo-controlled fan, thereby offering an inexpensive method to provide neuroprotective therapy (62), and another group reported the use of convective cooling, which does not need electricity as a cost-effective treatment for hypoxic-ischemic encephalopathy in low income countries (72).
+Therapeutic moderate hypothermia is being applied for moderate to severe hypoxic-ischemic encephalopathy in the United States, Europe, Australia and many other countries, but it has not been widely applied in India or other moderate-income countries.
+In a pilot study, Horn and colleagues showed that moderate hypothermia could be induced using a servo-controlled fan, thereby offering an inexpensive method to provide neuroprotective therapy (64), and another group reported the use of convective cooling, which does not need electricity as a cost-effective treatment for hypoxic-ischemic encephalopathy in low-income countries (74).

 A wide range of novel and potentially complementary pharmacological strategies are being developed to limit ischemic brain injury.
 The goal of therapy is to provide neuroprotection during the hypoperfusion and reperfusion periods following hypoxic injury.
-A period of 2 to 6 hours following termination of hypoxic-ischemic injury is the "therapeutic window," during which the therapy has to be initiated (121).
+A period of 2 to 6 hours following termination of hypoxic-ischemic injury is the "therapeutic window," during which the therapy has to be initiated (126).
 Pharmacologic agents investigated include calcium channel blockers, oxygen free radical scavengers, excitatory amino acid antagonists, nitric oxide synthase inhibitors, and phenobarbital.
-Zhu and colleagues reported on the neuroprotective role of systemically administered erythropoietin for the treatment of neonatal hypoxic-ischemic encephalopathy (127).
-Besides erythropoietin, other pharmacological agents such as melatonin, topiramate, an antiepileptic drug, N-acetylcysteine, and inhaled argon, either alone or in conjunction with moderate hypothermia have been explored (30; 67; 05; 59; 22).
-In a neonatal cerebral hypoxia-ischemia rat model, early behavioral intervention combined with immunomodulatory inter-alpha inhibitor proteins has been shown to improve long-term working memory beyond that of each individual intervention alone (49).
+Zhu and colleagues reported on the neuroprotective role of systemically administered erythropoietin for the treatment of neonatal hypoxic-ischemic encephalopathy (132).
+Besides erythropoietin, other pharmacological agents such as melatonin, topiramate, an antiepileptic drug, N-acetylcysteine, and inhaled argon, either alone or in conjunction with moderate hypothermia have been explored (30; 69; 05; 61; 22).
+In a neonatal cerebral hypoxia-ischemia rat model, early behavioral intervention combined with immunomodulatory inter-alpha inhibitor proteins has been shown to improve long-term working memory beyond that of each individual intervention alone (50).
+Hypothermia with concomitant mesenchymal stem cell therapy is considered another promising neuroprotective strategy, though preclinical data have not yet shown sufficient efficacy (120).
 Hypothermia plus therapies promises a potential benefit of additional neuroprotection in hypoxic-ischemic encephalopathy.
 Future studies with new agents about timing/dosing and early and late neuroprotective effects of them are needed.

 The adverse events reported in the trials of therapeutic hypothermia were thrombocytopenia, leukopenia, sinus bradycardia, hypotension, elevated liver enzymes, pulmonary hypertension, and coagulopathy (18).

-A prospective study assessed the levels of specific cytokines and chemokines in 99 newborns with hypoxic-ischemic encephalopathy in the first week of life and explored the association of cytokines levels with neurocognitive outcome and death (95).
-They performed multiple regression analysis and showed newborns who died or had neurologic impairment at 6 to 7 years following hypoxic-ischemic encephalopathy had lower early regulated upon activation normal T cell expressed and secreted (RANTES) and higher monocyte chemotactic protein (MCP)-1 levels than neonates who survived without neurologic impairment.
-They concluded cytokine/chemokine concentrations in the first week of life among neonates with encephalopathy play an important role as a biomarker, and specific cytokines and chemokines may be targeted to prevent poor outcomes.
+A prospective study assessed the levels of specific cytokines and chemokines in 99 newborns with hypoxic-ischemic encephalopathy in the first week of life and explored the association of cytokines levels with neurocognitive outcome and death (97).
+They performed multiple regression analysis and compared neonates who survived without neurologic impairment to newborns who died or had neurologic impairment.
+Neonates who died or were impaired at 6 to 7 years following hypoxic-ischemic encephalopathy had lower RANTES and higher MCP-1 levels than those who survived without impairment.

 Most of the studies have focused on survival rates and neurologic outcome after hypoxic-ischemic encephalopathy.
 Rates of death, cerebral palsy, and major disability are lower in children who received therapeutic hypothermia compared to the ones who did not, but 29% of the treated babies still died, and 21% of them experienced cerebral palsy (11).
 Furthermore, newborns with hypoxic-ischemic encephalopathy, even the ones that underwent therapeutic hypothermia, are still under risk for intellectual disability, language deficits, and behavioral problems.

-Both selective head and whole body cooling modalities showed results in neurologic outcome.
-No randomized controlled trial determined the appropriate techniques of cooling, yet whole body cooling may have better neuroprotective effect (52).
+Both selective head and whole-body cooling modalities showed results in neurologic outcome.
+No randomized controlled trial determined the appropriate techniques of cooling, yet whole body cooling may have better neuroprotective effect (53).

 Although most publications focus on moderate and severe hypoxic-ischemic encephalopathy, it is likely that mild cases also have long-term neurologic issues.
+Despite the lack of evidence-based data on its usage, an increasing proportion of neonates with mild hypoxic-ischemic encephalopathy undergo hypothermia treatment (59).
 Researchers must also focus on these patients and formulate neuroprotective strategies (25).

 Nearly 3,000 illustrations, including video clips of neurologic disorders.